What is Karadeniz Powership?

 Karadeniz Powership Ali Can Bey

 The fourth member of the Karadeniz Powership fleet, Ali Can Bey, was the first to be constructed in Singapore.
-It began supplying electricity in 2011, as a subordinate to the Karadeniz Powership Kaya Bey, in Karachi, with a capacity of 110 MW, totalling the amount at 330 MW.
+It began supplying electricity in 2011, as a subordinate of the Karadeniz Powership Kaya Bey, in Karachi, with a capacity of 110 MW, totalling the amount at 330 MW.

 Karadeniz Powership Irem Sultan

-The fifth member of the Powership fleet, the Karadeniz Powership Irem Sultan, was built in Turkey and had been supplying electricity since 2012, with a capacity of 110 MW.
+The fifth member of the Powership fleet, the Karadeniz Powership Irem Sultan, was built in Turkey and has been supplying electricity since 2012, with a capacity of 110 MW.
 It is also the first Powership to have a dual fuel option that allows it to operate on Natural Gas and HFO (Heavy Fuel Oil).

-Another Turkey-built Powership, with a dimension of 142 m x 42 m, Fatmagül Sultan operates both on HFO and Natural Gas, powered by nine MAN 18 V 51/60 DF medium speed engines and steam turbine and is expected to produce 205 MW of electricity.
+Another Turkey-built Powership, with a dimension of 142 m x 42 m, Fatmagül Sultan operates both on HFO and Natural Gas, powered by nine MAN 18 V 51/60 DF medium speed engines and a steam turbine and is expected to produce 205 MW of electricity.
 The power ship is currently moored in a Lebanese port, facing towards the Zouk Power Plant.

-The Karadeniz Powership project has one tanker support ship Enis Bey in its fleet.
+The Karadeniz Powership project has one tanker support ship, Enis Bey, in its fleet.
 With a storage capacity of 7,000 tons, it provides all the fuel supply to the Karadeniz Powerships operating under the Powership project.

-Built on the same technology as of Fatmagül Sultan, the Karadeniz Powership Ayşegül Sultan is 135 m long and 42 m wide and boasts a capacity of 175 MW.
+Built on the same technology as Fatmagül Sultan, the Karadeniz Powership Ayşegül Sultan is 135 m long and 42 m wide and boasts a capacity of 175 MW.

-The SHARK class Karadeniz Powership Zeynep Sultan is slightly shorter than the former two power ships in dimension.
+The SHARK class Karadeniz Powership Zeynep Sultan is slightly shorter than the former two power ships in dimensions.
 It has dual fuel technology of HFO and Natural Gas, powered by six MAN 18 V 51/60 DF medium speed engines with a steam turbine, planned to generate 115 MW of electricity.

-Slated for a 2013 launch, the Karadeniz Powership Nuray Sultan is equal to Zeynep Sultan technology and capacity-wise.
+Karadeniz Powership Nuray Sultan is equal to Zeynep Sultan technology and capacity-wise.
 The DOLPHIN class Powership has a dimension of 100 m x 31 m and runs on dual fuel.

 Another Karadeniz Powership, Orhan Bey, was completed in 2013, producing 175 MW.
-The 135 m long and 42 m wide ORCA Class power ship has duel fuel technology, nine medium speed engines, MAN 18 V 51/60 DF, and a steam turbine.
+The 135 m long and 42 m wide ORCA Class power ship has dual fuel technology, nine medium speed engines, MAN 18 V 51/60 DF, and a steam turbine.

 Power of Friendship